The Green Desk

 Naturalizing your center’s outdoor learning environment (OLE) by adding trees, shrubs, flowers, grasses and vegetable gardens doesn’t require huge expenditures.
 At the community level, fundraising often starts with ‘friend-raising” – knowing your community and making connections to potential resources and funders.
 The more your own community knows about your center and what you hope to accomplish, the more successful you will be in the long run.

 There are many ways to acquire the resources you need for your OLE.
 Some elements may be free, donated or discounted by community businesses, such as plants from local nurseries or construction materials from a landscaping or construction company in your community.
 Some items or services may have to be purchased, and you will raise funds for these items.

 Using a variety of approaches will reap the greatest rewards.
 Consider all of these possibilities:

 Apply for Grants

-The National Gardening Association, lists over a dozen grant opportunities that support garden projects.
-You’ll also find a host of other resources at this website including curriculum and programming ideas to support children’s gardening.
+The National Gardening Association lists over a dozen grant opportunities that support garden projects.
+You’ll also find a host of other resources on this website, including curriculum and programming ideas to support children’s gardening.